bookofproofs/fpl/Conception/FPL-Draft_Conceptual_Design.md

 or other systems but still mean the same real number.
   * Any irrational number (like the constant
 $Pi=3.1415\ldots$) cannot be represented in its whole precision.
-Thus, an agreed notation (the Greek capital Pi) is used to denote this constant.
+Thus, an agreed notation (the Greek capital Pi) is used to denote such constants.
 But in other contexts, the same Greek capital $Pi$ could mean any variable or element of any arbitrary set or class.
-Things become even more complicated when we use these symbols as indices of variables, e.g. $x_\Pi.$
+Things become even more complicated when we try to use these symbols as indices of variables, e.g. $x_\Pi.$

 A feature of every formal language should be the lack of ambiguities.
 If a compiler encounters the symbol 1, it should collect enough information from the context to interpret the symbol in a manner it was meant by the author of the FPL code.
-On the other hand, avoiding ambiguities makes the syntax of many formal languages overloaded that their readability suffers a lot.
+On the other hand, avoiding ambiguities makes the syntax of many formal languages overloaded so that their readability suffers a lot.

 So, how should FPL deal with notational ambiguities, without overloading the syntax?
 Again, the FPL specification will have to make some concessions in both directions, i.e. keep the notation as unambiguous